MarkCichonski/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-To analyse activity patterns between weekdays and weekends, a vector is created with the weekday for each value of `date` in `input_activity_data`.
+To analyze the variance between weekdays and weekends, a vector variable is created with the weekday for each value of `date` in `input_activity_data`.
 A factor variable, `which_day`, is then added to `input_activity_data` indicating whether the date is on a weekday or a weekend

 ```r